mn-cs/fineweb-spark/README.md

 The following preprocessing pipeline was implemented using **Spark** to efficiently process the large-scale FineWeb-Edu dataset (9.67M documents)

-### 1. Filtering Invalid Documents
+### 1. Filtering Invalid Documents and Sampling Clean Data

 Invalid or low-information documents were removed to reduce noise in the dataset.
+20% subset of Clean Data was then sampled for fast development,

 Filtering criteria: